-Many testers and QA managers use Selenium as a tool to automate the most tedious and boring testing tasks – and with good reason.
+Testers and QA managers use Selenium as a tool to automate the most tedious and boring testing tasks – and with good reason.
 Selenium is a highly popular tool that, when used correctly, can increase the accuracy and reliability of your tests.

 But Selenium isn’t for everyone.
 The tool comes with its drawbacks, and it can turn into any tester’s nightmare if managed incorrectly.

 In this blog post, we’ll help you find out if Selenium is the test automation tool for you, or if you might be better off with an alternative, code-free version.